12 Named Distributions

 Which line of reasoning is correct?
 It turns out that both are wrong!

-We can solve the problem using the binomial distribution.
+We can solve this problem using the binomial distribution.

 Example 12.6 (Ending up with zero dollars) Each of the \(n\) dollars has a probability of \(1/n\) of being returned to you.
 So, if \(X\) is the number of dollars we get, then \(X \sim \text{Binomial}(n,1/n)\).
 The probability we get zero dollars is \[ f_X(0) = \binom{n}{0} \left( \frac{1}{n} \right)^0 \left( 1 - \frac{1}{n} \right)^{n} = \left( 1 - \frac{1}{n} \right)^n. \] From calculus, we know that \[ \lim_{n \to \infty} \left( 1 - \frac{1}{n} \right)^n = e^{-1}. \]